dmagana1/EATDABURGER/README.md

 # EAT DA BURGER

+I thought I knew what was wrong with my homework, and why it didnt want to deploy to Heroku, so I rewrote code and attempted to fix the problem, but after weeks of getting no where, I finally asked for help from a TA, and he was so amazing and walked me throught the small error I had in my code, and it everything works correctly now, and if you click the following link.
+You will be able to see the application up and running https://limitless-garden-40130.herokuapp.com/ .

 # Description
 This is an appilcation allows the user will select what type of burger/sandwich they want to eat, and then have a button that said, "EAT!"
 This application was made with MySQL, Node, Express, Handlebars and ORM.